Science, DT, Maths

 About a lesson or a series of lessons

-Adapting, Visualizing, Improving
+Adapting, Visualising, Improving

 Junk materials: Wooden dowels / scrap sticks, tape, string, a range of materials for the 'sail' (refuse bags, different paper types, fabric etc).